TKMaida/PostRaidResources/README.md

-##### Huge thank you to user HiddenCirno, I would have not been able to figure this out without their help!
+##### Huge thank you to user HiddenCirno, I wouldn't have figured this out without their help!